lindseystead/SmartSheetConnect/README.md

 ### 🪪 Licensing & Commercial Use
 SmartSheetConnect is released under the MIT License — free for personal and developer use.

-For organizations or commercial hosting, **enterprise licensing and support** are available through
-**Lifesaver Technology Services**.
-📧 Contact: info@lifesavertech.ca

 ## Author